Chapel services, events, and hire

 Weddings in the College Chapel require a special licence from the Archbishop of Canterbury.
 It's normally only possible for current staff, students, Fellows of the College community, or alumni to get married in the Chapel.

-If you're interested in getting married in the Chapel you'll need to discuss your plans with one of the College Clergy, to help determine whether you should apply for a special licence.
+If you're interested in getting married in the Chapel you'll need to discuss your plans with the Dean of Chapel, to help determine whether you should apply for a special licence.
 Please note that permission to be married in Chapel is granted separately from permission to use other facilities such as catering or room hire.

 Baptisms and confirmations